-- a VET Funding Contract termination - a termination of any equivalent funding arrangement in another state or territory, or removal of commonwealth approval to offer VET Student Loans).
+- a VET Funding Contract termination - an 'Other VET Funding Arrangement Termination Event' (this means a termination of any equivalent funding arrangement in another state or territory, or removal of commonwealth approval to offer VET Student Loans)

 The termination must be for a performance reason.
 For example, if a contract ends voluntarily, or a termination is applied to a group of RTOs for a government policy reason, these are not performance reasons.